Topography: Field survey

 Surveying helps determine accurately the terrestrial or three-dimensional space position of points and the distances and angles between them using leveling instruments such as theodolites, dumpy levels and clinometers.

 GPS and other global navigation satellite systems (GNSS) are also used.

 Work on one of the first topographic maps was begun in France by Giovanni Domenico Cassini, the great Italian astronomer.

 Even though remote sensing has greatly sped up the process of gathering information, and has allowed greater accuracy control over long distances, the direct survey still provides the basic control points and framework for all topographic work, whether manual or GIS-based.

 In areas where there has been an extensive direct survey and mapping program (most of Europe and the Continental U.S., for example), the compiled data forms the basis of basic digital elevation datasets such as USGS DEM data.
 This data must often be "cleaned" to eliminate discrepancies between surveys, but it still forms a valuable set of information for large-scale analysis.

 The original American topographic surveys (or the British "Ordnance" surveys) involved not only recording of relief, but identification of landmark features and vegetative land cover.

 Remote sensing

 Remote sensing is a general term for geodata collection at a distance from the subject area.

+Use of laser scanners

+Topographic surveys using laser scanners, commonly known as lidar (LIght Detection And Ranging), is a method for capturing high-resolution spatial data of landscapes, architectural structures, and terrains with a vertical accuracy of 10 centimeters.
+These surveys utilise a laser scanner that emits millions of laser pulses every second.
+The travel time of these pulses as they are reflected or bounce back from the ground are measured, allowing for the creation of a detailed point cloud that represents the scanned environment.
+Products of lidar include Digital elevation models (DEMs), which are a representation of the bare earth topographic surface (excluding vegetation, buildings and other surface objects).